lisael/pylogicaldecoding/INSTALL.md

 (1 row)
 ```

-if you get something like
+If you get something like :

 `ERROR:  could not access file "test_decoding": No such file or directory`